CLI Reference for ETLs

 ais etl bucket ETL_NAME SRC_BUCKET DST_BUCKET

-Transform all or selected objects and put them into another bucket.
+Transforms all or selected objects and places them in another bucket.

 Examples